akarnokd/ThePlanetCrafterMods/README.md

 The mod prevents the game from crashing in case the save contains an unplaceable object (often added by 3rd party mods).

 Current fixes:
+- None.

+Previous fixes
-- Remove objects that can't or shouldn't be built as the game has no visual assets for them.
+- Remove objects that can't or shouldn't be built as the game has no visual assets for them. **Fixed in game version 0.4.014**
-- Prevent the load screen from crashing when a save is truncated (these are beyond repair).
+- Prevent the load screen from crashing when a save is truncated (these are beyond repair). **Fixed in game version 0.4.014**

 ### Configuration